A Minimal Formulation of Session Types: The Sessions of Trios in Concert

 \subsection{Key Ideas}

 Consider a process $P_1$ that implements the (standard) session type $S=\btinp{\mathsf{str}}\btinp{\mathsf{int}}\btout{\mathsf{bool}}\tinact$ along name $u$.
-In process $P_1$, name $u$ is not a single-use resource; rather, it is used several times to implement the communication actions in $S$; \figref{fig:decomp}~(top) graphically depicts the actions and the corresponding states.
+In $P_1$, name $u$ is not a single-use resource; rather, it is used several times to implement the communication actions in $S$; \Cref{mst:fig:decomp}~(top) graphically depicts the actions and the corresponding states.

-The decomposition $\D{P_1}$ is illustrated in the bottom part of~\figref{fig:decomp}: it is defined as the parallel composition of four processes $Q_i$ (for $i \in \{1, \ldots, 4\}$).
+The decomposition $\D{P_1}$ is illustrated in the bottom part of~\Cref{mst:fig:decomp}: it is defined as the parallel composition of four processes $Q_i$ (for $i \in \{1, \ldots, 4\}$).
 Each process $Q_1$, $Q_2$, and $Q_3$ mimic one action of $P_1$ on an indexed name $u_i$, while $Q_4$ simulates the termination of the session.
 This way, a single name $u$ in $P_1$ is decomposed into a sequence of names $u_1,u_2,u_3$ in $\D{P_1}$.

 The processes $Q_1$, $Q_2$, $Q_3$, and $Q_4$ are composed in parallel, but we would like to retain the same sequentiality of actions on the channels $u_i$ as we have on the channel $u$.
 To that end, each process $Q_i$, with the exception of $Q_1$, does not perform its designated action on $u_i$ until it gets activated by the previous process.
 In turn, after $Q_i$ performs an action on $u_i$ it evolves to a state $Q'_i$, which is responsible for activating the next process $Q_{i+1}$.
-In~\figref{fig:decomp}, the activations are indicated by red arrows.
+In~\Cref{mst:fig:decomp}, the activations are indicated by red arrows.
 In general, the decomposition orchestrates the activation of sub-processes, following the sequencing prescribed by the session types of the given process.
 Therefore, assuming a well-typed source process, our decomposition codifies the sequentiality in session types into the process level.